6PM - 8PM // Virtial Meeting

 If you would like to request Deferred Disposition you must do

 1. Make your request for deferred disposition either in person, or in writing, or online before your appearance date.

-2. Pay a fine and court costs on the day the deferred disposition is granted.
+2. Pay a fine and court costs on the day the deferred disposition request is submitted.

 Once the judge has granted your deferred disposition request,

 you will be placed on a probationary period, usually 90 days,